 It’s actually almost a minor part: the Ringo Kid appears late on the scene, when the other characters are already established, and he has fewer lines.
 Furthermore, he is surprisingly passive for a hero, surrendering his guns in the coach, giving up his freedom and even his true love at the end of the trip (it’s the marshal who arranges his escape).
 Often the camera homes in on the Kid for a silent reaction shot.
 Small part or not, Wayne’s sheer power and charisma allow him pretty well to dominate the cast.
 He only got $3700 for his fee, barely more than John Carradine for the gambler part.

 Good old Andy Devine was billed third, as the driver, Buck.
 Devine was one of the few actors who could handle a six-up Concord (although much was shot on a sound stage with back-projection so Ford could have used stuntmen for the location longshots and had anyone as the driver).
-Arizona-born Devine, with his rotund shape and high-raspy voice, was increasingly popular in comic roles but he had done Westerns, starting in the 1932 Tom Mix Destry Rides Again and, the same year, appearing in the important Earp/Holliday treatment Law and Order as Johnny-behind-the-deuce.
+It is said that first choice Ward Bond couldn’t drive a stage and so Andy got the part.
+Arizona-born Devine, born Jeremiah Schwartz, with his rotund shape and high-raspy voice, was increasingly popular in comic roles but he had done Westerns, starting in the 1932 Tom Mix Destry Rides Again and, the same year, appearing in the important Earp/Holliday treatment Law and Order as Johnny-behind-the-deuce.
 He is very entertaining in Stagecoach.

 Mitchell came next.
 He was the drunken doc.
 He was a well-known Broadway and silent movie actor but he didn’t do many Westerns.
 Stagecoach was his first and was followed by The Outlaw, appalling dross in which he was frankly dreadful as Pat Garrett.
 I don’t actually care much for his ‘drunk’ part and find it slightly tiresome and overdone – though Mitchell was a recovering alcoholic and should have known how to do it.
 Mitchell rather made rather a thing of drunks and would often appear as an inebriated character.
 But there’s no denying the feel-good when he sobers up and delivers the baby.
 He comes across as a decent man, despite his shortcomings and Mitchell handled this aspect well.
 He won the Best Supporting Actor Oscar for the part (I would have given it to Wayne).